-If the past few years in gaming have taught us anything, with the explosion of League of Legends and the rumored acquisition of Twitch by YouTube for a billion dollars, it’s that streaming is both the present and future of gaming.
+If the past few years in gaming have taught us anything, with the explosion of League of Legends and the rumored acquisition of Twitch by YouTube for a billion dollars, it’s that streaming is both the present and future of gaming, including the use of different gaming equipment as controllers and TVs you can find with this gaming TV guide by HotRate online.
 When I was growing up, games were something that I played largely in isolation on my computer at home, or with a small group of friends at one of their houses.
 These days, though, I can join hundreds of thousands of other fans from around the world watching a video game tournament hosted in Los Angeles from my phone while I am myself playing in a card game tournament with over a thousand other competitors in Atlanta.
 In fact, that’s exactly what I was doing just a few weekends ago.

 I always have a lot of fun streaming.
 I love playing games, obviously, but I also love interacting with the community.
 And, frankly, I love performing for an audience.
 It probably won’t surprise anyone to learn that I have a background in theater from high school and college.
 I have a lot of fun not only playing games on stream for people to watch, but making the entire thing an entertaining and educational affair.